 At the time of submission, anti-epithelial cell adhesion molecule / anti-CD3 monoclonal antibody was not marketed anywhere worldwide for ovarian cancer or designated as orphan medicinal product elsewhere for this condition.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 5 February 2004 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 5 February 2004 recommending the granting of this designation.

 |Active substance||Anti-epithelial cell adhesion molecule/anti-CD3 monoclonal antibody|